 An MVP version focuses on the key element of a solution.
 It makes it possible to verify an idea at a much lower cost than that involved in launching a fully developed platform.

-…if you skip the pre-implementation analysis stage.
+More about service…if you skip the pre-implementation analysis stage.

 Your company is planning to create an internal tool – an advanced platform intended to improve employee performance.
 As a person responsible for the implementation of the tool, you know perfectly well what processes the system is to support, what features it should have, and how its users should interact with it.
 You find a software house.
 You talk about the vision and the form of the product.
 You set the date when the platform is going to be ready.
 The software development team proceeds with the planned work.